Compactness and rigidity of self-shrinking surfaces: Non-flat Limits and Entropy Minimizers

-Using these rigidity statements, we can prove the main theorem \ref{cpt}.
-We state the main theorem here again.
+Using these rigidity properties, we can prove the main theorem.
+We state it here again.

-\begin{thm}[theorem \ref{cpt}] Given any $\delta<2$ and $N>2,$ the space $\Set_{N,\delta}=\{\Sigma\in\Set_N:\lambda(\Sigma)\le\delta\}$ is compact in the $\Cloc$-topology. \end{thm}
+\begin{thm}[Theorem \ref{cpt}] Given any $\delta<2$ and $N>2,$ the space $\Set_{N,\delta}=\{\Sigma\in\Set_N:\lambda(\Sigma)\le\delta\}$ is compact in the $\Cloc$-topology. \end{thm}

-\begin{proof} By proposition \ref{smlim} and proposition \ref{smconv}, the smooth limit $\Sigma$ given by proposition \ref{varconv} satisfies the minimizing property for the entropy functional.
-Thus it remains to show that $\Sigma$ is not flat, which then implies that $\Sigma\in\Set_{N,\delta}.$
+\begin{proof} By Proposition \ref{smlim}, Proposition \ref{smconv} and the lower semicontinuity of the entropy, the smooth limit $\Sigma$ given by Proposition \ref{varconv} satisfies the entropy bound.
+Thus, it remains to show that $\Sigma$ is not flat, which then implies that $\Sigma\in\Set_{N,\delta}.$

 We use a contradiction argument.
 Suppose $\Sigma$ is flat.
-Apply theorem \ref{CMrig} for $k=0$ and get the corresponding $R>0.$ On the closed ball $\ovl{B_R},$ by its compactness and the convergence in the locally smooth topology (proposition \ref{smconv}), we may assume $\Sigma_i\cap B_R$ is the graph of a vector field $U_i$ over the planar domain $\Sigma\cap \ovl{B_R}$ with $\|U_i\|_{C^1}$ arbitrarily small for $i$ large.
-Then when $i$ is so large that $\|U_i\|_{C^1}<1/R,$ theorem \ref{CMrig} infers that $\Sigma_i$ is contained in a $3$-plane.
+Apply Theorem \ref{CMrig} for $k=0$ and get the corresponding $R>0.$ On the closed ball $\ovl{B_R},$ by its compactness and the convergence in the locally smooth topology (Proposition \ref{smconv}), we may assume $\Sigma_i\cap B_R$ is the graph of a vector field $U_i$ over the planar domain $\Sigma\cap \ovl{B_R}$ with $\|U_i\|_{C^1}$ arbitrarily small for $i$ large.
+Then when $i$ is so large that $\|U_i\|_{C^1}<1/R,$ Theorem \ref{CMrig} infers that $\Sigma_i$ is contained in a $3$-plane.
+Theorem \ref{Breg} then implies that $\Sigma_i$ is a hyperplane.
+Thus we derive a contradiction since we assume all $\Sigma_i$'s are non-flat.
+Hence, we prove that $\Sigma$ is not flat, so $\Sigma\in\Set_{N,\delta}.$ \end{proof}